 If you watch any TV, you can’t avoid them.
 I’m talking about commercials for weight loss.
 Most have people talking about all the weight they lost while their before pictures flash on the screen.
-Their message extols the wonders of the product or system that caused that dramatic change.
+Their message extols the wonders of the product or system which caused their dramatic change.
 These ads must be effective seeing how many advertising dollars are spent on them.
-But what is even more effective is when a friend who has lost a lot of weight endorses a particular product.
-That is when we really sit up and listen.
+What is even more effective, however, is when a friend who has lost a lot of weight endorses a particular product.
+This is when we really sit up and listen.

 Returning to the analogy of the weight loss commercials.
-When believers paint their before and after pictures, too often they do it almost exclusively in future terms – in how this affects their eternity.
+When believers paint their before and after pictures, too often they do it almost exclusively in future terms—in how faith affects their eternity.
 That is well and good and needs to be done.
 But that’s not the whole story.
-And many people are just as interested – if not more interested – in how being a believer will help them right now.
-In that regard the Bible gives us plenty to talk about.
+Many people are just as interested—if not more interested—in how being a believer will help them right now.
+In this regard, the Bible gives us plenty to talk about.
 Don’t ever forget that God loves the world but he has a special love for believers.
-Rejoice in that.
-Be a living commercial about that.
-Boast about that.
-In this way we are doing just what the Bible says.
-“Let him who boasts, boast in the Lord.”
-(1 Cor.
-1:31)
+Rejoice in his love.
+Be a living commercial for it.
+Boast about it.
+That is what the Bible tells us to do.

 “Let him who boasts, boast in the Lord”